UtsavShankar/manimSlideEducationTool/README.md

 # Manim For Educators

-A tool being built to hoping to help edcuators in STEM related fields make high Quality slides
+A tool being built hoping to help edcuators in STEM related fields make high Quality slides